MBCook/AstrayOS/README.md

 This is my project for writing a small operating system for a RaspberryPi.
 I'm initially targeting the the Pi 3 since [QEMU](https://www.qemu.org) supports that as of my start date, but I may move up to the 4.

-I'm not sure exactly what this project will be, but I have a couple of ideas (some may not pan out):
+I'm not sure exactly what this project will be, thus the name.
+But I have a couple of ideas (some may not pan out):

 * Absolutely will be 64-bit
 * Write more than the minimum in assembly